 For data-driven companies, information is a critical business resource.
 It must be organized, analyzed, and accurately classified.
-Data retrieval can become a painstaking task without proper management and accurate data classification.
+The importance of data retrieval can become a painstakingly apparent task without proper management and accurate data classification.
 The importance is highlighted when we consider that unstructured or unclassified data can even cause compliance violations or legal issues, and it can lead to an incomplete understanding of your data.

 Did you ever have to quickly and accurately search through large amounts of data from multiple sources to find a file?
 With Aparavi’s search and classification features, you can find what you need, when you need it across any location, from a single user interface.